cs7org/ethome/README.md

 tx_receipt = web3.eth.getTransactionReceipt(tx_hash)
 contract_address = tx_receipt['contractAddress']
 ```
-* register the participants with their optimal operation points (in mW)
 * adjust the contract and node addresses in addresses.py
+* register all the participants with their optimal operation points (in mW)
 ```
 from web3 import Web3, HTTPProvider
 web3 = Web3(HTTPProvider('http://localhost:xxxx')) # replace xxxx